automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tsaagan.md

 # Tsaagan
-## Description: One of the earliest raptors yet discovered.
+## One of the earliest raptors yet discovered.